Zappa's Universe

-Zappa’s Universe is a 1993 Frank Zappa tribute album featuring alumni from many of Zappa's bands.
+Zappa's Universe is a 1993 Frank Zappa tribute album featuring alumni from many of Zappa's bands.
 The music was compiled from a series of concerts from four consecutive nights of concerts at The Ritz in New York City, and filmed for a concert video of the same name.
 Steve Vai’s cover of the song "Sofa" from the album won a Grammy Award for Best Rock Instrumental Performance in 1994.

 Exposing Zappa’s illness

-When the Zappa’s Universe project was first underway Frank Zappa was supposed to be part of the project, but was too ill to attend the shows.
-When reporters attempted to find out why, they reported that he was ill.
-This led to Zappa’s children, Moon and Dweezil exposing to the public for the first time their father’s prostate cancer during a press conference in the fall of 1991.
-His cancer had been first diagnosed during the spring of 1990.
+When the Zappa’s Universe project was first underway Frank Zappa was supposed to be part of the project, but by the time of the shows he had become too ill to attend, with his absence leading to speculation about his health in the press.
+This led Zappa's children, Moon and Dweezil, to publicly confirm their father's prostate cancer for the first time, during a press conference in the fall of 1991.
+His cancer had been first diagnosed in the spring of 1990.